Pakistan Investing 101: Your First 90 Days

 Final takeaway

-A new investor does not need speed in the first quarter.
-A new investor needs a system that can run reliably for many years.
+You do not need speed in the first quarter.
+You need a system that can run reliably for many years.